sebasotto98/byzantine-fault-tolerant-bank/README.md

 This will run a functional client server, with all command options to execute.

-##### Runing with demo application
+##### Running demo application

-To run a pre-built exemple, simply pass it as input.
+To run a pre-built example, simply pass it as input.
 We have provided one of these exemples.

-`mvn exec:java -Dmainclass=pt.tecnico.Client -Dexec.args="5000 5001 BANK_NAME" < inputExemple`
+`mvn exec:java -Dmainclass=pt.tecnico.Client -Dexec.args="5000 5001 BANK_NAME" < inputExample`

-This inputExemple is an exemple of a possible usage, with all commands being executed.
+This file is an example of a possible usage, with all commands being executed.

 ### Run tests

 To run the tests we have provided, it is enough to run

 `mvn test`